mr-moai-2016/znk_project/README.md

 ## Overview
 -----------------------------------

-"znk_project" is a repository of free and open source applications and libraries by based on libZnk. developed for Windows or Linux.
+"znk_project" is a repository of free and open source applications and libraries by based on libZnk developed for Windows or Linux.

-his repository have following :
+This repository have following :
 * libZnk : Basically C/C++library
 * moai : Yet another Local proxy engine.
 * Virtual USERS : Virtualize notice board users on moai engine.